 If you're not logging in, you're missing some of the new content and features created just for you.
-Follow the instructions in the article PROPERTY OWNER USER GUIDE FOR NEW SFTR WEBSITE to join us!
+Follow the instructions in the attached PROPERTY OWNER USER GUIDE FOR NEW SFTR WEBSITE to join us!

 (Posted on the SFTR website in November 2000)